Thursday, November 29, 2007

 Jimi Hendrix, only 24 at the time, had been touring with The Monkees that summer, but his style somehow didn't mesh with the kids who came to see those goofy lads.
 Jimi's manager called our heroes at the Ambassador, and they booked this relatively unknown guitar player for five nights.
 John Entwistle and Pete Townsend came to the finale show when Hendrix set his guitar on fire.
 (I'm not making this stuff up- ask Nils Lofgren.)
 For reverse sticker shock- please note the ticket price on the poster below.

-Sadly this amazing effort only lasted about six months- partly due to bad publicity and partly just the atmosphere of those anti-long hair times when civil unrest was rumbling through the land.
+Sadly this amazing effort only lasted about six months- partly due to bad publicity and partly because of the atmosphere of those anti-long hair times when civil unrest was rumbling through the land.
 The neighborhood didn't want "commies" and hippies hanging around.
 At the reunion, stories were told about police who gave out tickets to legally parked theater goers.
-The cops also waited outside to arrest kids who had violated the D.C. curfew and scared others back to the suburbs.
+The cops also waited outside to arrest kids who had violated the D.C. curfew and to scare others back to the suburbs.